Marin Market Intelligence

 Reflections on the latest real estate news, updates, and trends.

 Market statistics are great at telling you what happened yesterday, but alone they cannot explain why.
-In a county as geographically diverse as Marin, broad aggregate data—like our current $1,883,500 median closed price and 13-day median time on market—often masks the friction points that determine a successful transaction today.
+In a county as geographically diverse as Marin, broad aggregate data—like our current $1,865,000 median closed price and 19-day median time on market—often masks the friction points that determine a successful transaction today.

 The following insights are synthesized from my observations, active field reports, escrow hurdles, and direct feedback from the Q2 2026 buyer pool.
 Here, we focus on the “Invisible Drivers” currently dictating value and leverage in our micro-neighborhoods:

-• The End of the "Great Stay" Delayed: Early in 2026, we saw the psychological and financial barrier of the mortgage lock-in effect fading.
-With about 20% of outstanding US mortgages carrying rates above 6%, legacy inventory is, indeed, gradually unlocking.
-But, rising rates since the Middle East conflict began (along with rising inflation) has resulted in higher interest rates, stalling the market.
+• The End of the “Great Stay” Delayed: Early in 2026, we saw the psychological and financial barrier of the mortgage lock-in effect fading.
+With about 20% of outstanding US mortgages carrying rates above 6%, legacy inventory is, indeed, gradually unlocking—Q2 closings rose 16.6% year-over-year, from 610 to 711 sales per BAREIS MLS.
+But rising rates since the Middle East conflict began (along with rising inflation) have kept a ceiling on how fast that inventory moves once it lists.

 • The K-Shaped Wealth Effect: While entry-level affordability remains stretched, the luxury sector fiercely outperforms.
-Propelled by strong equity markets and an AI-driven economic boomlet in the broader Bay Area, affluent buyers are acting decisively.
-Premium Southern Marin towns like Mill Valley, Corte Madera and Larkspur are operating at a blistering pace, with accurately priced homes entering contract in days, not weeks.
+The Q2 data makes this visible: the average closed price jumped 10.7% year-over-year to $2,583,035 while the median rose just 3.0%—a gap that only appears when the top of the market is pulling away from the middle.
+Propelled by strong equity markets and an AI-driven economic boomlet in the broader Bay Area, affluent buyers are acting decisively, and accurately priced homes in premium Southern Marin towns are entering contract in days, not weeks.

 • The New Insurance Reality: Securing comprehensive, affordable homeowner’s coverage remains a critical structural hurdle, particularly near California’s Wildland-Urban Interface (WUI) zones.
 Upfront underwriting and policy strategy are now non-negotiable components of a successful escrow in 2026.